ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_scenario_1.rst

 :orphan:

-.. _RHV_scenario_1:
+.. _oVirt_scenario_1:

 **********************************
-Sample Scenario for Ansible RHV
+Sample Scenario for Ansible oVirt
 **********************************

-If you want to add a scenario to the RHV guide, follow this template, starting with an introductory paragraph here.
+If you want to add a scenario to the oVirt guide, follow this template, starting with an introductory paragraph here.

 .. contents::
    :local: